Rules and Constitution

 11.1 The clubhouse can be booked, irregularly or regularly, for specific social events during the close season.
 The onus is upon the Management Committee to foster interest in the winter usage of the clubhouse and constructive ideas from the membership will be welcomed.

-12.1 Stewardship of the club shall be undertaken by all male full members on an alphabetical roster throughout the playing season.
+12.1 Stewardship of the club shall be undertaken by all male full members on an alphabetical roster throughout the playing season, if deemed necessary by the Management Committee.

 These duties are as follows.